-- DirectTrust CP v1.4 dated June 26, 2018 - SAFE-BioPharma Bridge Certificate Authority (SBCA) v3.15 dated March 14, 2018
+- DirectTrust CP - SAFE-BioPharma Bridge Certificate Authority (SBCA)

 Basic Assurance Level Certificates may be Issued to Subscribers of hardware or software Cryptomodules and are named Basic Hardware or Basic Software, respectively.
 Different OIDs are asserted to allow Relying Parties an ability to distinguish Certificate storage type.
 Basic Hardware and Basic Software Certificates are Assurance Level of Basic.